-I recently wrote an article titled “Dealing with Noise Pollution at My House” at another website and what I wrote is still true.
+I recently wrote an article about noise pollution at another website and what I wrote is still true.
 There’s one thing, though, that I failed to mention.
 The number one cause of all the noise around here is the children.

 Not all the time, of course.
 It’s mostly in the evening hours, after school and when the day starts cooling down.
 It was horrible when they were on their “summer” break because they were out there longer than when after the school days start.